zmike/zmike.github.io/_posts/2023-04-21-embarrassments.md

 The Dota2 performance?
 Surprisingly good.
 I was getting 100+ FPS in all the places I expected to have good perf and 4-5 FPS in all the places I expected to have bad perf.

-The GL performace?
+The GL performance?
 Also surprisingly good\*.
 Some quick screenshots:

 DOOM 2016 on Iris: